 Vanguard Total Market holds 3,757 American companies in small, mid, and large caps which gives you great reach compared to the S&P500 or the Dow Jones index.

-Their Total International Stock ETF includes 6,005 stocks invested in over 46 counties.
+Their Total International Stock ETF includes 6,005 stocks invested in over 46 countries.
 This is great to give you proper diversification in developed and emerging markets.
 The US has a great history for investors and is still producing great returns but the international investment might be the next big run-up and will diversify your portfolio if the US does not perform as well as it has been.

 Finally, depending on your age, you might want to include the Vanguard Total Bond Market index fund which has 7,860 different bonds.
 Again, holding bonds depends on your age and your risk preference, some hold 100% equity portfolios and do just fine.
 Some others prefer to keep a portion in bonds to ease the ride.
-You can see how I invest in my Open Book series.
+You can see exactly how I invest in my Open Book series.

 What is the perfect portfolio

 This is not investment advice, simply my personal thoughts on a good asset allocation for a young investor.
 There is no perfect portfolio but I look at it in terms of years before retirement; the more time ahead, the more equity you should own.
 If like me, you are more than 5 years away from retirement, you should invest mostly in total market (80%) hold some international (20%) and no bonds at all.
 Some go for even more international but I am happy with the exposure I get from American companies that operate overseas and a slight percentage in international ETF.
 The reason I invest next to nothing in bonds is that over the long-term, equities have always outperformed bonds and you do not need that security if you are not withdrawing anytime soon.

 As time approaches, you might want to go for a 70% total market, 10% international, and 20% bonds to lower the volatility of your portfolio in retirement and be able to withdraw from the bonds when the markets are having a bad year instead of selling equities when they are low.